vkernel/NSX-Security-Framework/README.md

 ### 2. Authorized Flows Configuration (authorized-flows.yaml)

-Defines the allowed and blocked communication patterns between resources, using references to custom services and context profiles.
+Defines the allowed and blocked communication patterns between resources. **Important**: Application policies are created in the exact order they appear in this file.

 ```yaml
 tenant_id: